chemlord/devthechemist/content/post/getting-started/index.md

 5. **User Engagement Features**: Incorporate elements such as easy navigation, minimal scrolling, and a direct profile linked to professional and social media to enhance interaction and accessibility.
 6. **Adaptive Design**: Implement a responsive design that includes light/dark mode to accommodate user preferences and improve readability under different lighting conditions.

-By adhering to these criteria, your website will not only attract but also retain the interest of visitors, providing a valuable tool for showcasing your research and engaging with the academic community.
+By adhering to these criteria, the website will not only attract but also retain the interest of visitors, providing a valuable tool for showcasing your research and engaging with the academic community.

 ## Why I chose Hugo over Wordpress

-I did this because
+I did this because...

+image:
+  filename: wppricing.png
+  caption: 'Pricing plans of Wordpress'
+  focal_point: ""
+  placement: 2
+  preview_only: false

 ### How I created my website (with pictures!)